lougotcode/intergerteamA/README.md

 # intergerteamA
 interger group A project
+The project is Web Application for drug.
+The user can search for a drug and see the drug details in term of the dosage, diseases it cure, side effect, and the drug manufacturer.
 SODIQ  : Backend  Developed the Backend(PHP and Mysql)   https://github.com/skilfulsidiq/intergerteamA

 EMEKA : FrontEnd  Developed the frontend HTML, CSS and BOOTSTRAP https://github.com/bennando/GROUP-TASK